elifesciences/elife-continuum-documentation/elife-continuum-docs/elife-continuum-docs.md

 	'elife-dashboard-parallel':
 		- elife-dashboard.parallel

-These directives point to `.sls` files held in the project specific directory of salt, and those `.sls` files are where the location of the speicifc configuration files are set.
+These directives point to `.sls` files held in the project specific directory of salt, and those `.sls` files are where the location of the specific configuration files are set.

 To make `elife-dashboard.continuum-test` active we need a corresponding `continuum-test.sls` file in the `/salt/salt/elife-dashbard/` directory.
 This file will point to a `salt/salt/elife-dashboard/config/srv-app-dashboard-continuum-test_settings.py` file, and it is in this file that we can define our custom AWS settings for this instance.